ambonvik/cimba/README.md

 ### You had me at "free".
 How do I get my hands on Cimba?
 It is right here.
 You simply clone the repository, build, and install it.
-You will need a C build chain and the Meson build manager.
-On Linux, you can use gcc or Clang, while the recommended approach on Windows is MinGW with its gcc compiler.
+You will need a C compiler and the Meson build manager.
+On Linux, you can use GCC or Clang, while the recommended approach on Windows is MinGW with its GCC compiler.
 Visual Studio and MVSC should also work, but has not yet been fully tested.
-For convenience, we use the CLion integrated development environment with MinGW, gcc, and Meson built-in support on both Linux and Windows.
+For convenience, we recommend the CLion integrated development environment with MinGW, GCC, Meson, and Ninja built-in support on both Linux and Windows.